d-green1958/ALM-utils/README.md

 # ALM-utils
-some useful functions for the ALM
+some useful functions for the ALM using openFoam v2006.

+## Installation